Grimmlok626/hexlet-git/README.md

-HEllo, Hexlet!
+Hello, Hexlet!
 How are you?